1Mack/CS2-CallAdmin/README.md

-  "ReportMarkedAsDeleted": "This report has been marked as {green}deleted!", "PlayerAlreadyReported": "This player has already been {green}reported!", "PlayerAlreadyReportedByYourself": "This player has already been {green}reported by yourself!", "ReasonToKick": "You have been kicked due to{green}reported by yourself!", "ReasonToBan": "This player has already been {green}reported by yourself!", "CustomReason": "Type the reason for the report", "Embed.Title": "Report",
+  "ReportMarkedAsDeleted": "This report has been marked as {green}deleted!", "PlayerAlreadyReported": "This player has already been {green}reported!", "PlayerAlreadyReportedByYourself": "This player has already been {green}reported by yourself!", "ReasonToKick": "You have been kicked off the server due to too many reports", "ReasonToBan": "You have been banned off the server due to too many reports", "CustomReason": "Type the reason for the report", "Embed.Title": "Report",
   "Embed.Player": "Player",